|Road:||M20 at J11|

-Parking is available for caravans and motorhomes in designated areas.
-The first two hours are free and overnight parking costs £20.
+Parking is available for caravans, motorhomes an HGVs in designated areas.
+The first two hours are free and overnight parking costs £20 or £24 to include a £5 meal voucher.
 The overnight parking includes free use of the Shower facilities in the main amenity building.

 Sitting against the Channel Tunnel Rail Link, Folkestone officially opened on the 9th January 2008 but the services themselves actually opened a few days earlier (before any of the signs were put up), giving them the nickname 'the secret services'.
 Many of the units didn't open until a few days later, and the hotel, a Days Inn, wasn't scheduled to open until Autumn 2008.
 However, it wasn't built at all and to this day, there is no hotel at the site.

 It's located at the first exit after the Channel Tunnel, perhaps making lorry drivers from France navigate local traffic on their way to the toilet wasn't the smartest of ideas.

 Having been removed from just about every service station, Wimpy made a surprising return to the services.
 It was then removed again in 2013.